 The Montana Lifespan Respite Coalition defines respite as "planned or emergency care provided to an individual with need for support and supervision in order to provide temporary relief to the primary caregiver of that individual."

-According to the AARP Valuing the Invaluable: 2015 Update, Montana has approximately 118,000 caregivers, providing 110 million hours of unpaid care.
+According to the AARP Valuing the Invaluable: 2015 Update, Montana has approximately 118,000 caregivers, providing 110 billion hours of unpaid care.
 If the work of these caregivers were to be paid at $12.97 per hour, the total economic value of their caregiving would be valued at about 1.4 million.